aws/chalice/README.rst

 Up and running in less than 30 seconds.

+**This project is published as a preview project**.
+Until the 1.0 GA release, we may introduce backwards incompatible changes based on customer feedback we receive.
+As a best practice, we do not recommend launching production APIs until 1.0 GA because of potential backward incompatible releases.
+Please see the CHANGELOG.rst file to see the changes for each release.

-**This project is published as a preview project, and is not yet recommended for production APIs.**  Give this project a try and share your feedback with us here on Github.
+Give this project a try and share your feedback with us here on Github.

 The documentation is available
 `on readthedocs <http://chalice.readthedocs.io/en/latest/>`__.